AmadeusRelay/AmadeusRelayFrontend/README.md

 - You filled only tokenA to trade
 - You left combos empty

 All of them will end in the same API call, but passing different parameters.
-So, when you push "GET ORDERS!" button, our frontend call the following API:
+So, when you push "GET ORDERS!" button, our frontend calls the following API:
 ```
 GET /api/v0/orders?tokenA=&tokenB=
 ```